EliTu/The-Jest-Crash-Course-by-Traversy-Media-Repo/notes.md

 module.exports = reverseString;
 ```

-**_ Test #1 - Use `toBeDEfined()` to check if the function exists _**: Now we will import the functions and write the test inside the test file.
+**_ Test #1 - Use `toBeDefined()` to check if the function exists _**: Now we will import the functions and write the test inside the test file.
 We will first want to check if the function is even defined and exists, and so we will use the `toBeDefined()` matcher for that.

 ```js
 const reverseString = require("./reversestring");